facebookarchive/AsyncDisplayKit/docs/_docs/layout-options.md

 nextPage: layer-backing.html
 ---

-When using ASDK, you have three options for layout.
-Note that UIKit Autolayout is **not** supported by ASDK.
+When using Texture, you have three options for layout.
+Note that UIKit Autolayout is **not** supported by Texture.
 #Manual Sizing & Layout

-This original layout method shipped with ASDK 1.0 and is analogous to UIKit's layout methods.
+This original layout method shipped with Texture 1.0 and is analogous to UIKit's layout methods.
 Use this method for ASViewControllers (unless you subclass the node).

 `[ASDisplayNode calculateSizeThatFits:]` **vs.** `[UIView sizeThatFits:]`